gernest/greact/README.md

 # Credits

-This would have never be possible without these projects
+This would have never been possible without these projects

 - [karma](https://github.com/karma-runner/karma)
 - [jasmine](https://github.com/jasmine/jasmine.github.io)